The Joys of Compounding – Why to Start Saving and Investing Today.

 More importantly, this principal applies to your retirement savings as well.

-Let’s say you are 25 years old and you have hardly thought about starting to save for retirement.
+Let’s say you are 25 years old and have just begun to consider starting to save for retirement...

 How discouraging would it be to read the following headline?
 (Which was just published last week on thestreet.com )